EuroAssembler Index Manual Download Source Macros

 This method is used in €ASM when output files are formated.

 BUFFER is used to store data items (strings) of variable size.
 Unlike the stream or list method, all data in buffer are stored continuously.
-If the estimated buffer size specified on BufferCreate was underestimated and is exhausted, the buffer silently allocates from its pool another block of memory with doubled size, and copies the whole previous contents to the new location.
+If the estimated initial buffer size specified on BufferCreate was underestimated and is exhausted, the buffer silently allocates from its pool another block of memory with doubled size, and copies the whole previous contents to the new location.
 Thus the entire buffer contents returned by BufferRetrieve is always continuous.

 Buffers are extensively used by €ASM.
 Leaving their contents abandoned, until the termination of parent PASS or PGM, would have negative impact on total memory consumption.
 Therefore buffers can also be borrowed from the stack of preallocated buffers Ea.BufferStack by the invocation of EaBufferReserve and returned with EaBufferRelease, not wasting the once allocated memory.